Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Handling

 \section{Methods for Uncertainty Handling}

-Effective handling is essential for developing reliable machine learning models.
-In this section, we explore four key approaches for managing uncertainty: \textit{direct inference}, \textit{out-of-distribution techniques}, \textit{calibration}, and \textit{conformal prediction}.
-These methods offer distinct strategies for addressing scenarios where models directly handle uncertainty, encounter data outside its training distribution, adjusting model confidence, and ensuring robust predictions.
+As shown in Table \ref{tab:uncertainty_handling}, we explore four key approaches for managing uncertainty.
+These methods offer distinct strategies for addressing scenarios where models directly handle uncertainty, encounter data outside its training distribution, adjust model confidence, and ensure robust predictions.